curegit/line-sticker-downloader/README.md

 ### Note

-The document size of a download page would be huge because the PHP program outputs a lot of dummy data so that a server sends document data continuously and a browser refresh the screen.
+The document size of a download page would be large because the PHP program outputs a lot of dummy data so that a server sends document data continuously and a browser refresh the screen.